OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-2/index.md

 tags:
  - DevOps
  - Product
+ - Getting Started
 ---

-Hey folks, welcome back to the "From Zero to Octopus Hero" blog series, this is part 2!
-I joined Octopus Deploy in October 2021 and am on a learning journey with the product and want to share that journey with you all!
-In part one I covered off what Octopus Deploy is and set up the infrastructure needed to get started.
+Hey folks, welcome to part 2 of my zero to hero blog series.

+I joined Octopus Deploy in October 2021 and I'm on a learning journey with the product.
+In [part one](https://octopus.com/blog/zero-to-octopus-hero-part-1) I covered what Octopus Deploy does and set up the infrastructure to get started.

-Part 2 is going to look at DevOps and how Octopus Deploy deals with helping to implement that for your organization.
+In Part 2, I look at how Octopus Deploy helps implement DevOps for your organization.

 ## Introduction to DevOps

-“DevOps is the union of people, process, and products to enable continuous delivery of value to our end users.” - Donovan Brown
+“DevOps is the union of people, process, and products to enable continuous delivery of value to our end users.” - Donovan Brown.

-I’ve spent years in the IT industry and worked my way through a lot of checklists with things that need to be done when deploying a server or helping to release a new version of software to customers.
+I’ve spent years in the IT industry and worked my way through many checklists for deploying a server or helping to release a new version of software to customers.

-While those checklists were helpful, the human element in that process can be flawed.
-Assuming we’d completed a task.
-Skipping tasks.
-Or even using an outdated version of that checklist.
+While checklists are helpful, the human element in that process can be flawed.
+Issues include:

+- Assuming you completed a task
+- Skipping tasks
+- Using an outdated version of a checklist

-This is where DevOps can help, if you build that checklist into an automation sequence, the automation tool won’t assume anything.
-It won’t skip a task because it is tired or in a rush.
+This is where DevOps can help.
+If you build your checklist into an automation sequence, the automation tool won’t assume anything, and it won’t skip a task because it's tired or in a rush.

-DevOps can help to introduce that consistency we all want in our IT environment.
-It can also carry out tasks faster than a human in some cases.
+DevOps helps to introduce the consistency we need in our IT environment.
+It also carries out tasks faster than a human in many cases.

-When we talk about DevOps you often hear the terms Continuous Integration and Continuous Deployment or CI/CD mentioned.
+When we talk about DevOps you often hear the terms Continuous Integration and Continuous Deployment (CI/CD) mentioned.

-Continuous Integration (CI) is the process of checking all your code, into a version control system.
-The popular choice seems to be using Git.
-With code repository choices being GitHub, GitLab, Azure DevOps, or BitBucket.
+Continuous Integration (CI) is the process of checking all your code into a version control system.
+A popular tool is Git, with code repository choices including GitHub, GitLab, Azure DevOps, and BitBucket.

-CI will then pull that code into a pipeline that builds your code, or compiles your application.
-It can then carry out automated tests.
-Package your code or app into a deployable artifact, such as a Zip file or NuGet Package, or Docker image.
-That artifact can then be deployed using a Continuous Deployment pipeline.
+CI pulls your code into a pipeline that builds your code, or compiles your application.
+It then completes automated tests.
+You then package your code or app into a deployable artifact, such as a Zip file, NuGet package, or Docker image.
+Your artifact can then be deployed using a Continuous Deployment (CD) pipeline.

 Continuous Deployment (CD) focuses on the deployment, the actual installation, and distribution of your bits, the code, or the application.
-CD helps you distribute your code or application through different environments, from Dev, to Test to Production.
+CD helps you distribute your code or application through different environments, from dev, to test, and production.

 ## DevOps with Octopus Deploy

-Octopus Deploy can work in conjunction with continuous integration servers (or build servers) like Azure DevOps, TeamCity, Bamboo, Jenkins, and GitHub Actions.
+Octopus Deploy works in conjunction with Continuous Integration (CI) servers (also known as build servers) like Azure DevOps, TeamCity, Bamboo, Jenkins, and GitHub Actions.

-And it’s been eye-opening over the last few weeks.
-I've been working on getting an ASP.NET Application built using the CI pipeline capabilities in Azure DevOps.
-Then passing it to Octopus Deploy to deploy to my cloud platform.
+Over a few weeks, I worked on building an ASP.NET application using the CI pipeline in Azure DevOps, then passing it to Octopus Deploy to deploy to my cloud platform.

+### Step templates

-The power that you have for deployment within Octopus Deploy is impressive.
-You configure your CD pipeline using something called [Step Templates](https://octopus.com/docs/projects/built-in-step-templates).
-The step templates you have access to range from being able to run a script to steps such as importing a certificate into your Windows Server.
+The power for deployments in Octopus Deploy is impressive.
+You configure your CD pipeline using [step templates](https://octopus.com/docs/projects/built-in-step-templates).
+The step templates range from being able to run a script, to importing certificates into your Windows server.

-These step templates mean, you don’t have to code.
-You don’t have to know the exact scripting syntax for doing tasks like importing a certificate into your Windows Server.
-You select the step template and then answer some basic questions and Octopus Deploy takes care of everything else.
+These step templates speed up your process by providing the code.
+You don’t have to know the scripting syntax for tasks like importing a certificate into your Windows Server.
+Instead, you select the step template, then answer some basic questions and Octopus Deploy takes care of everything else.

 ![An example of an Octopus Deploy Continuous Deployment pipeline](octopus-deployment-process.png)

-As someone who isn’t a coder, this has made getting started with Octopus Deploy and having a working CD pipeline a fast process.
-Don’t get me wrong, I’ve had my fair share of failures setting the pipeline up.
-Mostly that was due to my misunderstanding of how to configure the steps.
+I'm not a developer, so this made getting started with Octopus Deploy and having a working CD pipeline a fast process.

+### Runbooks

-Bringing in the power of Octopus Deploy’s [Runbooks’](https://octopus.com/docs/runbooks) into my deployment pipeline has been game-changing.
+Using Octopus Deploy’s [Runbooks](https://octopus.com/docs/runbooks) in my deployment pipeline has been game-changing.

-Using the runbook process I’ve been able to build up a process that deploys all my infrastructure components, resources groups within Azure, Web Apps, and SQL Databases.
-And actually have that as part of my CD pipeline.
+I built up a process that deploys all my infrastructure components, resources groups in Azure, web apps, and SQL databases as part of my CD pipeline.

-I’ve also got a runbook process that tears down all my Azure resources, don’t want to run up any unnecessary costs when I am not using the resources.
+I also used a runbook process that tears down all my Azure resources, to avoid unnecessary costs when I'm not using the resources.

-## Deployment Strategies
+## Deployment strategies

-A deployment strategy or pattern is important for any kind of software deployment or update management.
-A deployment strategy should help to reduce downtime and make the process of rolling something new out seamless.
+A deployment strategy or pattern is important for any software deployment or update management.
+A deployment strategy helps reduce downtime and creates a seamless process for rolling out new features.

-What I’ve been learning recently is in the development and DevOps world deployment strategies have exciting names:
+I learnt that in the development and DevOps world, deployment strategies have exciting names:

-- Rolling Deployments
+- Rolling deployments
-- Blue/Green pattern
+- Blue/green deployments
-- Canary Deployments
+- Canary deployments
-- Multi-region Deployments
+- Multi-region deployments

-It’s been interesting learning the differences between them and when they are best used.
-The concepts are by no means new to mean, just the terminology and the benefits when we approach software deployment or system upgrades from the development or DevOps perspective.
+It’s been interesting learning the differences between them and when they're best used.
+The concepts aren't new to me, just the terminology and benefits when we approach software deployment or system upgrades from a DevOps perspective.

-We recently published a [great blog](https://octopus.com/blog/common-deployment-patterns-and-how-to-set-them-up-in-octopus) covering these common deployment patterns and how each of them can be used with Octopus Deploy.
+We have a [great blog](https://octopus.com/blog/common-deployment-patterns-and-how-to-set-them-up-in-octopus) covering these deployment patterns and how each can be used with Octopus Deploy.

-## Rolling Deployments with Octopus Deploy
+## Rolling deployments with Octopus

-Taking the basic pipeline that I had built earlier and adapting it to a rolling deployment was a straightforward process.
-There is a button within step templates, where you can say you want to configure a rolling deployment and then Octopus Deploy sets up any further steps you want as child steps until the logic of your rolling deployment is carried out.
+Taking the basic pipeline I built earlier and adapting it to a rolling deployment was a straightforward process.
+There's an option in the step templates to configure a rolling deployment, then Octopus Deploy sets up further steps you want as child steps, until the logic of your rolling deployment is complete.

-It takes something that comes across as complex and simplifies it right down.
+It makes a complex process simple.

 ![An example of an Octopus Deploy Rolling Deployment](octopus-rolling-deployment.png)

-## Lessons Learned
+## Lessons learned

-The ease with which I’ve created and had deployments with Octopus Deploy working is a testament to the work the team has put into the product, and not my skills!
-I’ve heard [Derek Campbell](https://twitter.com/DevOpsDerek) speak at conferences and sung the virtues of how easy Octopus Deploy is to set up and was always skeptical (I’m Scottish after all), but I am now well and part of that camp.
+It's a testament to the team at Octopus, not my skills, that I could carry out deployments with Octopus Deploy so easily.

-The one I would say is if your logic is flawed then no matter how easy it is to put in place with Octopus Deploy, your deployments aren’t going to be successful.
-So take the time to sit down and plan how your deployment process.
-Think about the steps that need to happen before each other.
-What variables do you need?
-When do you need to put in manual checks and what can be fully automated?
-That planning will set you up for success when you configure the steps within Octopus Deploy.
+A lesson I learned is that your logic can't be flawed for your deployments to be successful.
+Take the time to plan your deployment process.
+Think about the steps that need to happen and in what order.

+Consider these questions to set yourself up for success when configuring steps in Octopus:

+- What variables do I need?
+- When do I need to put in manual checks and what can be fully automated?

-I’ll be honest and say I worried that my lack of development experience would be a real hurdle to diving into the DevOps learning journey, but it hasn’t been.
-There is new terminology to learn, but the concepts are ones that I am more than familiar with, just in a non-automation world.
+I was worried that my lack of development experience would be a hurdle learning about DevOps, but it hasn’t been.
+There's new terminology to learn, but I was familiar with the concepts, just in a non-automation world.

-So never be frightened to test your knowledge and learn something new, you might surprise yourself.
+My advice: don't be frightened to test your knowledge and learn something new, you might surprise yourself.

-## Next Steps
+## Next steps

-Next I want to start to look at some more features inside Octopus Deploy, as well as seeing how it can integrate with other tools!
+Next, I want to look at more features of Octopus Deploy, and learn how it can integrate with other tools.

-This learning journey is really exciting and things are starting to click and I’m excited about expanding on that knowledge and testing it!
+I'm enjoying my learning journey and the way concepts are starting to click.
+I’m excited about expanding my knowledge and testing it.

+Be sure to check back to see how I'm progressing.
+We'll add links to other posts in the series as they become available.

+Happy deployments!